ArnaudLoos/HomeAssistant-Presentation/README.md

 <img src="https://github.com/ArnaudLoos/HomeAssistant-Presentation/raw/master/images/frontend_weather.png" width="300">

-Additional sensors can be added by defining the component in your ```configuration.yaml``` file.
+Additional sensors can be added by defining the new component in your ```configuration.yaml``` file.
 The bitcoin price sensor can be added with the following:

 ```yaml